Gourabbabu/SpeechEmotionRecognizer/README.md

-# 🎙️ Speech Emotion Recognizer
+# 🎙️Basic Speech Emotion Recognizer

 A simple GUI-based Python app that records your voice and detects emotions using a trained deep learning model (using MFCC features and a TensorFlow model).